What are the periods of history and timelines? | An Overview

 Ancient Times:

 Ancient history marks the period of ancient history that began around 3000 BCE, signifying a transition from pre-history to recorded history.
 This period was when ancient humans moved away from the culture of etchings and cave paintings to written record-keeping that allowed the preservation of knowledge and events.
-The Ancient period of history saw the great early human civilizations.
+The Ancient periods of history saw the great early human civilizations.
 It is known for its achievements in the architectural domain, the development of laws and governance norms, and the birth of philosophical thought that laid the foundation of modern society.

 Middle Ages (Medieval or Post-Classical Era):